Spin stiffness and resilience phase transition in a noisy toric-rotor code: Spin stiffness and a resilience order parameter

 This relationship implies that by applying a twist to the $XY$ model, the system is mapped onto another logical state of the toric-rotor code.
 We again consider the effect of noise on the state \(\ket{\Psi_{0,0}}\) and calculate its fidelity with respect to state \(\ket{\Psi_{\phi,0}}\), as follows:

-This fidelity is equal to a probability that the initial logical state is transformed to another logical state in effect of the noise.
-By replacing $|\Psi_{\phi , 0}\rangle$ from Eq.~(\ref{wket}), the fidelity \(\mathcal{F}_\phi\) can be written as
+This fidelity is equal to the probability that the initial logical state is transformed into another logical state under the effect of the noise.

+Now we show that the above fidelity is equal to partition function of $XY$ model with twisted boundary.
+To this end, we notice that by replacing $|\Psi_{\phi , 0}\rangle$ from Eq.~(\ref{wket}), the fidelity \(\mathcal{F}_\phi\) can be written as

-where \(\mathcal{E_{\phi}}(\rho_0)\) is defined analogously to \(\mathcal{E}(\rho_0)\) in Eq.~(\ref{rho0}), except that the operator \(\prod_e Z_e(\Theta_e)\) is replaced by \(\prod_e Z_e(\Theta_{e}+\delta_e\phi)\).
+where \(\mathcal{E}_{\phi}(\rho_0)\) is defined analogously to \(\mathcal{E}(\rho_0)\) in Eq.~(\ref{rho0}), except that the operator \(\prod_e Z_e(\Theta_e)\) is replaced by \(\prod_e Z_e(\Theta_{e}+\delta_e\phi)\).
 By performing the change of variables \(\Theta'_{e}=\Theta_{e}+\delta_e\phi\), the following expression for \(\mathcal{E}_{\phi}(\rho_0)\) is obtained:

-Substituting this expression into Eq.~(\ref{fphi}) and using the same argument as before, we find that \(\mathcal{F}_\phi\) is proportional to the partition function of the \(XY\) model in the presence of a twist (see Eq.~(\ref{patw})).
+Then, notice that $\mathcal{F}_\phi$ in Eq.~(\ref{fphi}) has been written in a form similar to Eq.~(\ref{eq00}) and therefore, using a similar argument, it is concluded that \(\mathcal{F}_\phi\) is proportional to the partition function of the \(XY\) model in the presence of a twist (see Eq.~(\ref{patw})).
 Consequently, one obtains

 Now, let us provide a physical interpretation of the results derived from the quantum formalism.
-In particular, notice that we have a toric-rotor code initialized in the logical state $|\Psi_{0,0}\rangle$.
+In particular, we consider a toric-rotor code initialized in the logical state $|\Psi_{0,0}\rangle$.
 Then, under the effect of phase-shift noise applied to the rotors, the initial state is converted into a mixture of different logical states and excited states of the code.
-In this regard, our results show that probability of each one of logical states $|\Psi_{\phi,0}\rangle$ in the final mixture is proportional to partition function of the $XY$ model with twist angle $\phi$.
-In this regard, we may interpret the above fidelity as a gate fidelity, in the sense that it quantifies fidelity between noise-induced operator and the logical gate $W_{\bar{y}}$.
+However, let us limit our attention to the logical subspace of the code, whose density matrix is a mixture of different logical states.
+Since logical states yield a trivial syndrome when the stabilizers of the code are measured, the above density matrix corresponds to the postselected state conditioned on the zero-syndrome measurement outcome.
+In particular, according to our results, the probability of each logical state $|\Psi_{\phi,0}\rangle$ in the final mixture is proportional to the partition function of the $XY$ model with twist angle $\phi$.
+In this regard, $\mathcal{F}_\phi$ is in fact the fidelity between the postselected final state and the initial logical state.

-In the next step, we connect the above fidelity relation to spin stiffness in the $XY$ model.
-To this end, we take the logarithm of both sides and multiply by the thermal factor \(T\); neglecting the constant term then yields the following relationship between the logarithm of the fidelity and the free energy (\(\mathcal{A}_\phi\))\cite{Wang2015}:
+In the next step, we connect the above fidelity relation to the spin stiffness in the $XY$ model.
+To this end, taking the logarithm of both sides, multiplying by $-T$, and neglecting the constant term, we obtain the following relationship between the logarithm of the fidelity and the free energy $\mathcal{A}_\phi$~\cite{Wang2015}:

 Next, we take the second derivative of this equation with respect to the phase parameter \(\phi\):